Epikest/nutopia/faq.md

 title: FAQ
 ---

-# FAQ
+# faq

-### Q: how do i join?
+### how do i join?
-A: join the discord, there are instructions there
+join the discord server, there are instructions there.